Abarim Publications' online Biblical Greek Dictionary

 - Together with the prefix δια (dia), meaning through or throughout: the verb διαδεχομαι (diadechomai), meaning to receive via succession; to have something passed on to you (Acts 7:45 only).
 From this verb comes:

 - The noun διαδοχος (diadokos), meaning a succession (Acts 24:27 only).

-- The noun δοκιμη (dokime), meaning that which is accepted.
+- The adjective δοκιμος (dokimos), meaning proved or accepted.
 It's similar to the original meaning of δογμα (dogma) from the verb δοκεω (dokeo), and implies the result of an intelligent assessment made autonomously by well-informed people.
 It occurs 7 times, see full concordance, and from it derives:

 - Together with the particle of negation α (a): the adjective αδοκιμος (adokimos), meaning unaccepted, and thus by implication rejected or deemed either worthless or inapplicable.
 This doesn't mean that the thing considered is actually worthless, but only that it's been reckoned as such.
 This adjective is used 8 times; see full concordance.